Jendnice/To_Have_And_To_Honeymoon/notes.md

 Current To Do's:

-** Clean up code:
-        1. Break out long functions into smaller ones. (forms, etc.)
-        2. Move some of the "render new experience" pieces into experience.js.

-** Look up what functions should be under classes and what shouldn't and update Location and Experience functions as needed.
+** Look up what functions should be under classes and what shouldn't.
+Maybe they should all be since we're supposed to do class instead of functional?.
+Look at project specs, look online, and update Location and Experience functions as needed.

 ** Styling/formatting, etc. (forms, text area, spacing, colors, fonts, etc.) See list!
       Design: